 Overview for Students

-- Returning to Cornell as an undergraduate, or participating in affiliated academic programs off-campus in the fall semester.
+- Returning to Cornell as an undergraduate (or participating in affiliated academic programs off-campus, such as study abroad) in the fall semester following employment.

 Note: Because your eligibility for FWS may change each year, you must submit a new student DYO application every year.
 Your funding is NOT automatically renewed even if you are rehired by the same employer.
 Employers must also complete a new DYO funding request application annually.